zoq/gym_tcp_api/README.md

     {"monitor" {"action": "close"}}

 ## FAQ
-1. In the Erlang/OTP 21, erlport may not be compiled, because the latest version was not reflected in the official Erlport GitHub.
+<b>1.
+In the Erlang/OTP 21, erlport may not be compiled, because the latest version was not reflected in the official Erlport GitHub.</b>

   - SOL) Change the version of erlport manually in <b>mix.exs</b>.
 As of October, 2018, the "0.10.0" version worked.
 See this https://github.com/hdima/erlport
     ```